nicnacnic/heartbreak21-runner-layouts/README.md

 7) Make sure your game and camera are in the correct position and aren't being hidden by the layout .png.
 8) You're done!

+### Races
+The way races are going to be handaled is that the order of names in the schedule dictates your player number.
+For example, if we have a race between Playful1510 and AlexisDR, Playful would be Player 1 and Alexis would be Player 2.

 If you're having difficulties or you need a special layout please contact nicnacnic#5683 on Discord.